ncsa/Nightingale_real/docs/source/accessing/logging_in.rst

 where <ng-yourgroup01> is the name of your allocation group.

+**Notes:**

-**Note:** You will be informed if your allocation has a Specialized Interactive node.
+- Your group manager can inform you if your allocation has a Specialized Interactive node and its hostname.
-All Nightingale users have access to the general access login nodes.
-Please be aware that the general access head nodes are a shared resource for all system users, and their use should be limited to editing, compiling, and building your programs.
+- All Nightingale users have access to the general access login nodes.
+Please be aware that these nodes are a shared resource for all system users, and you should limit your use of them to editing, compiling, and building your programs.

 **General Log in Process**